JefCurtis/hackernews-reader/README.md

 - While infinite scrolling works well and allows for stories to be painted to the page as soon as they are fetched, sadly the limit is 500 of the most recent stories.
 Understand how the Hacker News API handles pagination and implementing a true infinte story reading feature would be a great improvement.
+- It seems the app doesn't register the service workers and cache fetch request.
+Unclear on why this is behaving differently in Firefox.
+MOAR testing needed!